Imran4424/iOS-InterviewQuestions/Swift.md

 }
 ```

-### What is “protocol with associatedtype” and why is it tricky?
+### What is “protocol with `associatedtype”` and why is it tricky?

-In Swift, “protocol with associatedtype” usually means a protocol that has an associatedtype requirement—often called a PAT (Protocol with Associated Type).
+In Swift, "protocol with `associatedtype`" usually means a protocol that has an `associatedtype` requirement—often called a PAT (Protocol with Associated Type).